sitandr/hike-dispenser/src.md

 This little program is created to help with planning a group hiking trip.
 One of the problems is distribution of cargo, such as tents, axes, pots, food, guitars e.t.c.
 The problem becomes more complicated due to need of transfer if cargo isn't carried by it's owner, various cargo capacities (by mass) and weight sensitivity of different people.
 This command line tool provides ready (although non-ideal) solution out of box.
 It uses annealing and... that's all.

+## Theory

+The value that is optimized is "pain".
+To count it, the program assumes that it is exponentially over weight increasing.
+That helps to strictly limit overload on some persons.

 ## Usage

 ### Plain text